dany25/StopSignsProject/README.md

 ### Machine Learning Approach
 #### Splitting the dataset (*split_data*)
-we start by separating the dataset with the following ratios (that can be tuned): 60% for the training set, 20% for the validation set, and 20% for the testing set.
+We start by separating the dataset with the following ratios (that can be tuned): 60% for the training set, 20% for the validation set, and 20% for the testing set.
 For each heading, corresponds 30 images, from which I randomly sampled the corresponding number of train, validation, and test images.

 #### Data visualization